the-alex-g/CornerstoneCompo2022/README.md

 # Sending Messages

 This project was created for the Cornerstone Center for the Arts 2022 Young Artist Exhibition.
+The theme for this competition was "My Community".

 ### Third-Party Assets